-We consider three efficiency notions: EE, OE and RE.
+We consider three efficiency notions: EE, OE, and RE.
 Among them, RE is the strongest, followed by OE, and EE is the weakest.
 OE is a widely used concept in the probabilistic assignment literature, including Bogomolnaia and Moulin (2001) and Budish et al. (2013).
-Recently, several studies, such as Featherstone (2010), focused on RE, as many real-world matching authorities take the rank positions of assignments into account.
+Recently, several studies, such as Featherstone (2020), have focused on RE, as many real-world matching authorities take the rank positions of assignments into account.
 Since Feizi (2024) shows that several fairness notions other than ETE are incompatible with RE, it is appropriate to adopt ETE as the fairness notion along with RE.

 We study the case in which feasible assignments are subject to general upper bound constraints.
-Our general constraint structure encompasses, as special cases, the regional caps discussed by Kamada and Kojima (2015), as well as the \textit{object-specific} general upper bound constraints considered by Okumura (2019) and Kamada and Kojima (2024).
-While Imamura and Kawase (2025) considers this general constraint structure, their model is limited to the unit-demand setting.\footnote{ Kamada and Kojima (2024) and Imamura and Kawase (2025) illustrate that general upper-bound constraints are applicable to a wide range of real-world settings, such as the refugee matching problems (Andersson and Ehlers, 2020), the day-care matching problems (Okumura, 2019), and the controlled school choice problems (Abdulkadiro\u{g}lu and S\"{o}nmez, 2003).} In the multi-unit demand case with general upper bound constraints, we introduce a method to derive an assignment that satisfies both OE and ETE.
+Our general constraint structure encompasses, as special cases, the regional caps discussed by Kamada and Kojima (2015), as well as the \textit{object-type-specific} general upper bound constraints considered by Okumura (2019) and Kamada and Kojima (2024).
+While Imamura and Kawase (2025) consider this general constraint structure, their model is limited to the unit-demand setting.\footnote{ Kamada and Kojima (2024) and Imamura and Kawase (2025) illustrate that general upper-bound constraints are applicable to a wide range of real-world settings, such as the refugee matching problems (Andersson and Ehlers, 2020), the day-care matching problems (Okumura, 2019), and the controlled school choice problems (Abdulkadiro\u{g}lu and S\"{o}nmez, 2003).} In the multi-unit demand case with general upper bound constraints, we introduce a method for deriving an assignment that satisfies both OE and ETE.

-We compare our method, which applies the ETE reassignment, with three existing methods proposed in the literature.
+We compare our method, which applies the ETE reassignment, with several existing methods proposed in the literature.
 To begin with, it is worth noting that these existing methods were originally designed to satisfy the standard notion of ETE.
-As emphasized above, mechanisms that provide preferential treatment to disadvantaged individuals through affirmative action do not satisfy this standard notion.
-Moreover, the standard notion is not compatible with several efficiency concepts when general constraint structures are accommodated.
-Therefore, this paper extends the concept of ETE and explores a method for deriving assignments that satisfy the extended notion.
+As emphasized above, mechanisms that provide preferential treatment to disadvantaged agents through affirmative action do not satisfy this standard notion.
+Moreover, the standard notion is not compatible with several efficiency concepts when general constraint structures are allowed.
+Therefore, we extend the concept of ETE and develop a method for deriving assignments that satisfy this extended notion.